 Most comprehensive insurance policies cover damage to a car’s windscreen, the insurer will either attempt to repair or simply replace the damaged windscreen.
 Upgrading your policy from the more basic third party, fire & theft option will improve your chances of obtaining this cover.

 What to do when an accident occurs?

 Never engage in a discussion about blame as this will be the job of the Gardai/insurance companies involved.
 Ring the Gardai immediately and then make a list of the following: the registration plate number, car insurance policy, driving license information (including the person’s name and address) of the other car/driver.
 You can also take relevant photographs with your phone as evidence.
 It is also imperative that you then inform your insurance company and describe all the particulars of the incident…and that you pass across to them any relevant correspondence you may get later relating to the accident.

 Can someone refuse to offer me motor insurance?

-Yes they can, however, if you are refused car insurance by at least three insurance companies you can contact the Irish Insurance Federation’s Declined Cases Committee, who will look into your case.
+Yes they can, however, if you are declined motor insurance by at least three insurance companies, contact the Irish Insurance Federation’s Declined Cases Committee, who will look into your case.